grafana/mimir/docs/sources/migrating-to-grafana-mimir/migrating-from-thanos-or-prometheus.md

    ./metaconvert -backend=filesystem -filesystem.dir=/bucket -tenant=anonymous -dry-run
    ```

-1. Remove the `--dry-run` flag to apply the migration.
+1. Remove the `-dry-run` flag to apply the migration.
-1. Verify the migration by re-running the tool with `--dry-run` and confirming that there is no output.
+1. Verify the migration by re-running the tool with `-dry-run` and confirming that there is no output.